PhysicalBit7/notes/docs/software-security/chapter3.md

 ### Measurement of Trust
 **Trust** is a belief that does not necessarily require observed behavior in the past, that is distinct from trustworthiness, which is a verified objective of trust through observed evidence

+**Distrust**
+Is not simply the complement of trust

+**Untrust**
+Is defined as the state in which a trustee cannot reach the cooperation threshold in terms of its capability

+**Undistrust**
-**Distrust** is not simply the complement of trust **Untrust** is defined as the state in which a trustee cannot reach the cooperation threshold in terms of its capability **Undistrust** means the lack of trust indicating when a trustor cannot sufficiently make a decision for whether he or she distrusts a trustee
+Means the lack of trust indicating when a trustor cannot sufficiently make a decision for whether he or she distrusts a trustee

+**Mistrust**
-**Mistrust** derives from misinformation, often called misplaced trust, where a trustee does not have the intention to betray a trustor
+Derives from misinformation, often called misplaced trust, where a trustee does not have the intention to betray a trustor

+**Misdistrust**
-**Misdistrust** is defines as distrusting or ignoring an entity that is trustworthy
+Is defines as distrusting or ignoring an entity that is trustworthy

 ## Trust in Security
 Systems must be built that match with the societal expectations of trust.
 Security must be built into every layer of a solution, it should'nt be an afterthought.